Answer a few simple questions to make your document in minutes

-Luckily, you won't need to start from scratch when making your document.
-When using Rocket Lawyer, you are able to create Eviction Notices online with ease.
+Luckily, you do not need to start from scratch when making an Eviction Notice.
+With Rocket Lawyer, you can make an Eviction Notice online with ease.
 Your document will be built step by step as you enter information.
-This route is often notably less time-consuming than hiring your average lawyer.
-As a Rocket Lawyer Premium member, you can easily edit and make duplicate copies of your letter, as needed.
+This route is often notably less time-consuming than hiring a private lawyer.
+As a Rocket Lawyer Premium member, you can easily get your notice reviewed by a lawyer, ask questions about the process, edit and make duplicate copies of your letter.
 You can also download it in PDF or Word format and print it anytime.

-When ready, you can click the "Make document" button to check out our sample Eviction Notice sample and preview the questions that you will need to answer to create your document.
-You usually should organize these critical details for a Notice to Vacate:
+When ready, you can click the "Make document" button to check out our Eviction Notice sample and preview the questions that you will need to answer to make your document.
+You usually should organize these critical details for an Eviction Notice:

 Remember, you will need to confirm that any policies and terms referred to in the Eviction Notice are actually present in the fully executed rental contract.

-There are several scenarios, where you might prefer to work with an attorney.
+There are several scenarios, where you might prefer to work with a lawyer.
 If this is your first eviction or if you expect that your tenant will have legal representation, it is strongly recommended that you hire an attorney.
-If the tenant is filing for bankruptcy, if they are an employee (like an on-site property manager), or if the unit is rent-controlled, it may also be in your best interest to seek legal guidance.
+If the tenant is filing for bankruptcy, if they are an employee of yours (like an on-site property manager), or if the unit is rent-controlled, it may also be in your best interest to seek legal guidance.

-Making an Eviction Notice with Rocket Lawyer is free, however, there may be other fees associated with the rest of the eviction process, such as attorney fees.
+Making an Eviction Notice with Rocket Lawyer is free, however, there may be other fees associated with the rest of the eviction process, such as court costs.
 The cost associated with hiring a traditional legal provider to evict a tenant could total anywhere between hundreds of dollars and thousands.
-With Rocket Lawyer, any landlord or property manager under a Premium membership can take advantage of up to a 40% discount when hiring an On Call attorney.
+With Rocket Lawyer, any landlord or property manager with a Premium Membership can take advantage of up to a 40% discount when hiring an On Call attorney.

-When considering the cost of eviction, you will also need to account for court fees and process server/certified mail fees (if applicable), as well as the cost of a locksmith, movers, and/or storage.
+When considering the cost of eviction, you will also need to account for court fees and process server or certified mail fees (if applicable), as well as the cost of a locksmith, movers, or storage.
 Outside of immediate monetary costs, eviction can also be stressful and time-consuming, so it is often ideal that you invest in better tenant screening upfront to avoid potential problems with renters in the future.

 Legal fees for eviction are a tax-deductible business expense for landlords, so be sure to keep your invoices and talk to an accountant or CPA, if you have questions.